It is Critical to Know Exactly What Your Customers Think

 Create clear questions.
 Below are 6 tips to help make sure your questions are efficient and on topic.

 - Be specific.
-By being clear it allows your respondents to not have to guess what you mean to say.
+Being clear allows your respondents to not have to guess what you mean to say.
 Keep in mind our goal is to identify things to improve.
 To better encourage feedback on ways that might need improvement, however, though the survey questions should be specific, survey recipients should have the opportunity to remain anonymous as it is proven that respondents provide more honest feedback that way.

 - Ask between 5-10 questions.
 You don’t want to overwhelm your respondents with too many questions.
 Most survey tools have a variety of question types to select from.